 Lightroom does offer a very effective all-your-images everywhere cloud-based storage, organising and editing workflow.
 Its appeal for photographers whose editing is based around desktop or laptop computers is limited (compared to Lightroom Classic), but if you use your phone to capture images, or like to transfer images from your camera to your mobile devices, it makes a lot of sense.
 But there are plenty of strings attached, even here.

 First is the one that’s likely to prove most unpopular – having to subscribe to software rather than paying for a one-off licence.
-Second is the idea of being locked into a storage provider, another source of cost, and something no rival publisher requires.
-Third, the operational limitations of Lightroom CC compared to Lightroom Classic CC, i.e. no virtual copies, no external editors and plug-ins (other than Photoshop), no smart albums or search tools other than Adobe Sensei.
+Second is the idea of being locked into a cloud storage provider, another source of cost.
+Third, there are the operational limitations of Lightroom CC compared to Lightroom Classic, i.e. no virtual copies, no external editors and plug-ins (other than Photoshop), no smart albums or search tools other than Adobe Sensei.

 I was enthusiastic about Lightroom CC when it was first launched in 2017.
-I thought its stripped-down interface and web-based storage had real potential, and that before long Adobe would bring feature parity with Lightroom Classic CC so the the two programs could be merged into one ‘perfect’ cloud-based cataloguing program.
+I thought its stripped-down interface and web-based storage had real potential, and that before long Adobe would bring feature parity with Lightroom Classic so the the two programs could be merged into one ‘perfect’ cloud-based cataloguing program.

 Adobe Photography Plans

 • Adobe Photography Plan: $9.99/month